Custodial symmetry violation in the Georgi-Machacek model: Conclusions

 \section{Conclusions}

 In this paper we studied the effects of custodial symmetry violation in the Georgi-Machacek model.
-We assumed that the exactly custodial-symmetric GM model emerges at some high scale $\Lambda$ as an effective low energy theory of an unspecified ultraviolet completion, and then ran the model down to the weak scale, giving rise to custodial symmetry violation from hypercharge interactions at one loop.
-The amount and pattern of custodial symmetry violation at the weak scale is uniquely determined by the parameters of the high-scale custodial-symmetric theory and the value of the scale $\Lambda$.
+We considered the scenario in which the exactly custodial-symmetric GM model emerges at some high scale $\Lambda$ as an effective low energy theory of an unspecified ultraviolet completion, and then ran the model down to the weak scale, through which running the hypercharge interactions give rise to custodial symmetry violation at one loop.
+The amount and pattern of custodial symmetry violation at the weak scale, as manifested through the couplings and masses of the physical scalars, is uniquely determined by the parameters of the high-scale custodial-symmetric theory and the value of the scale $\Lambda$ and hence can be meaningfully constrained by the measured value of the electroweak $\rho$ parameter.

-Starting from the the most general gauge invariant scalar potential, we derived the minimization conditions for the vevs and expressions for the physical scalar mass eigenstates.
-These allow us to calculate the custodial symmetry violating couplings of the physical $\tilde H_5^0$ and $\tilde H_5^+$ states to fermions, as well as the parameter $\lambda^{\tilde h}_{WZ} \equiv \kappa_W^{\tilde h}/\kappa_Z^{\tilde h}$ for the 125~GeV Higgs boson.
-We rederived the RGEs for the parameters of the most general scalar potential including CP violation, and confirm the results of Ref.~\cite{Blasi:2017xmc} in the CP-conserving limit.
-Our numerical implementation of these results was complicated by the need to adjust the custodial-symmetric inputs to obtain the correct values of the physical 125~GeV Higgs mass and $G_F$ in the custodial-violating theory.
+To implement this program we used the most general gauge invariant scalar potential for the theory, from which we computed the minimization conditions for the vevs, and the expressions for the physical scalar mass eigenstates.
+These allowed us to calculate the custodial symmetry violating couplings of the physical $\tilde H_5^0$ and $\tilde H_5^+$ states to fermions, as well as the parameter $\lambda^{\tilde h}_{WZ} \equiv \kappa_W^{\tilde h}/\kappa_Z^{\tilde h}$ for the 125~GeV Higgs boson.
+We rederived the renormalization group equations for the parameters of the most general scalar potential including CP violation, and confirm the results of Ref.~\cite{Blasi:2017xmc} in the CP-conserving limit.
+In our numerical implementation of the RGE running we self-consistently adjusted the custodial-symmetric inputs to obtain the correct values of the physical 125~GeV Higgs boson mass, top quark mass, and Fermi constant $G_F$ in the weak-scale custodial-violating theory.

+We presented numerical results in the H5plane benchmark (which helped make evident patterns like the relationship between the $\tilde H_5^{++}$--$\tilde H_5^+$ and the $\tilde H_5^+$--$\tilde H_5^0$ mass splittings) as well as a general scan over the full parameter space.
+We showed that the results in the H5plane benchmark are broadly typical of the full parameter scan, though more extreme values can be obtained in small regions of parameter space in the general scan, particularly when the custodial-symmetric mass spectrum is such that the mixing among scalars in different custodial representations becomes resonant.
+We also performed a dedicated general scan for low $m_5 < 200$~GeV which is not captured in the H5plane benchmark.